rupeshbug/personal-blog/src/pages/posts/ai_agent_faiss_blog.md

 ---
 layout: '@/templates/BasePost.astro'
-title: 'Building a Terminal-Based AI Agent with Long-Term Memory'
+title: 'Building an AI Agent with Long-Term Memory Using Vector Database'
-description: 'Learn how to build a command-line AI assistant that remembers user input across sessions using LangGraph, LangChain, and FAISS for persistent memory.'
+description: 'Learn how to build a command-line AI assistant that remembers user input across sessions by integrating LangGraph, LangChain, and FAISS for persistent memory and improved context.'
 pubDate: 2025-07-23T00:00:00Z
 imgSrc: '/assets/images/ai_agent_blog.png'
 imgAlt: 'Illustration of an AI chatbot in a terminal with memory recall features'
 ---

-# Building a Terminal-Based AI Agent with Long-Term Memory
+# Building an AI Agent with Long-Term Memory Using Vector Database

 This tutorial shows how to implement an agent with long-term memory capabilities using LangGraph.
 The agent can store, retrieve, and use memories to enhance its interactions with users.